atulsingh0/Python/Learn/python_Assignments.md

 ### Basic Python print
 4. Write a python script to print "Hello World"

+### Reading from the keyboard
+* Write a code to Ask user to insert his name and print "Hello!
+Username"

 ### Data Type and Basic Math Calculation
 5. data type check
 6. fload division